 A chameleon's front feet have two fused toes pointing outward and three fused toes pointing inward.
 The fingers of the Nummo were likewise unusual and differed from humans.8 According to OgotemmÍli, the physical appearance of the Nummo could be seen in the jewellery and other styles of the tribe.
-Copper rings were only worn on the first finger, ring finger, or little finger.
+Copper rings were only worn on the first finger, ring finger, or little finger because on the Nummos' webbed hands circular swellings appeared on these fingers in the place of joints, which these rings imitated.
 He said people of the tribe didn't wear rings on the thumb or third finger because on the Serpent those fingers were smooth and supple so that rings wouldn't stay in place.
-Because the Serpent had a tail, no one in the tribe wore jewellery on his or her toes.
+Because the Nummo only had a tail instead of feet, no one in the tribe wore jewellery on his or her toes.
 They did however wear a copper ring or a row of beads on the right ankle to replicate the circular bone found at the end of the Nummo's tail.9

 In other examples of the Dogon mimicking the appearance of the Nummo, members of the tribe wore a circlet of green beads on their temples to mimic the Nummos' glittering forehead and necklaces to represent the wrinkles of the Serpent's neck.
 This circlet of green beads on the Nummos' temple and the Nummos' wrinkled neck are also characteristics of iguanas.
 The two red beads members of the tribe wore on their nostrils signified the Nummos' red eyes.
 Other tribal members wore copper bracelets on their wrists and elbows to represent the circular bones that extended from the skin at that part of the Serpent's arms.
 The Nummos' arms were said to be flexible and have "long unjoined bones."10